Mastering TipKit: Basics

 public func donate(_ donation: DonationInfo) async

-We can define various events, such as entering a specific view, clicking a button, or the application receiving network data, and use TipKit events as a means of recording and filtering, and apply them to other scenarios (detailed in the next article).
+We can define various events, such as entering a specific view, clicking buttons, or receiving network data.
+Use TipKit’s events as a method of recording and filtering, applying it to other scenarios.

-If we do not set rules for a certain tip, we can consider it to have a default rule that is always true.
+If no specific rules are set for a Tip, it can be considered to have a default rule that is always true.

-We can also create multiple rules within a Tip.
-In the Tip protocol, the definition of rules is @Tips.RuleBuilder var rules: [Self.Rule] { get }, which is also a Result Builder.
-The multiple rules are combined using the AND relationship, meaning that all rules must be satisfied for the Tip to be displayed.
-For example, we can merge the two rules mentioned earlier using the following approach.
+Multiple rules can also be created within a Tip.
+In the Tip protocol, rules are defined as @Tips.RuleBuilder var rules: [Self.Rule] { get }, also a Result Builder.
+Multiple rules are combined using an AND relationship, and all must be satisfied for the tip to display.
+For example, the two rules mentioned above can be combined as follows:

 Swift